iit2022211/Project/README.md

 # Project
-This is mu first repository.
+This is my first Git Repository.